 This unit will be holistically assessed by a single instrument of assessment covering all unit outcomes.
-This will take the form of an open-book research project handed out or negotiated at an appropriate point in the delivery of the unit (generally near the start of the unit) and a submission/presentation date set.
+This will take the form of one open-book assessment handed out or negotiated at an appropriate point in the delivery of the unit (generally near the start of the unit) and a submission date set.